pengyuzhang/HitchHike/README.md

 - Author: Pengyu Zhang
 - Contact: pyzhang@stanford.edu

+## License
+- The hardware and software source code of HitchHike platform is distributed under academic license to ensure the reproducibility of our results.
+The hardware and software can NOT be used for commercial purpose.

 * Description: This repo hosts the hardware and software needed for running the HitchHike ECG sensing demo.
 We demonstrate that HitchHike can inject the ECG sensor data on top existing WiFi traffic.
 *